-After I finish my Master’s, I would like to work as a professional game developer, preferably at a gaming company where I can gain hands-on experiences by putting my skills into practice.
-In that way I hope to further develop and improve myself for future endeavors."
+After I finish my Master’s, I would like to work as a professional game developer, preferably at a gaming company where I can gain hands-on experiences and put my skills into practice.
+In that way I hope to further develop and improve myself for future endeavors.

 “After getting my Bachelor’s degree in Computer Science and Mathematics, I knew that I wanted to continue with an MSc in Computer Science.
 The choice for Game and Media Technology was not difficult to make, as the technology that is studied here has a very exciting range of applications.
 Analyzing sound files (to recognize and match music), animation of 3D human models, and 3D reconstruction of objects through photos are just a few examples.
 I also like the fact that I can apply my mathematical background in the different courses by going deeper into the theory.
 This makes it extra challenging for me.

 The best thing about the programme is that it’s in such a ‘fresh’ field.
 There are so many things to investigate, improve, and discover.
-At this moment, I’m working on my Master’s thesis, which is about 3D-human-pose recognition with multiple cameras.
-Although I’m mainly focusing on the technology and theory, it’s also fun to think of the many possible applications.
+I wrote my Master’s thesis on 3D-human-pose recognition with multiple cameras.
+Although I mainly focused on the technology and theory, it was also fun to think of the many possible applications.
 The potential for gaming is enormous.
 That’s what makes this programme such a good combination of theory and creativity.”

 “The reason I chose Game and Media Technology is because it is the only technical Master's in the Netherlands on game development.
 After finishing my HBO degree in Software Engineering & Game Development, I started working in the software industry.
 After a while I wanted to work on games again, but first I wanted to learn a lot more about the advanced fields of game development.
 This Master's programme was the perfect study to do so.